zhangblong/DistinctionLimit/README.md

 * [`MCPlot.ipynb`] - Figure 7
 ---
 # Attention
 Our work is based on the reference arXiv: 2304.13665 and the repository [`zhangblong AsymptoticAnalysisAndNeutrinoFog`](https://github.com/zhangblong/AsymptoticAnalysisAndNeutrinoFog).
 And some codes are from [`Ciaran NeutrinoFog`](https://github.com/cajohare/NeutrinoFog/).
+The codes used to obtain DM-e scattering event rates are from [`T.T.
+Yu ` QEdark](https://github.com/tientienyu/QEdark).

 # Requirements
 * [`CMasher`](https://cmasher.readthedocs.io/)